 A revocation cancels your driver license, and you must go through a driver investigation to be re-licensed once the revocation is over.
 You cannot have limited driving privileges during a revocation.
-The offenses that will cause a revocation are:
+Offenses that will cause a revocation are:

 - Third or subsequent Driving While Under the Influence (DWUI);

 - Third or subsequent Reckless Driving;

 - Leaving the Scene of an Injury Accident;

-- Homicide by Vehicle;

-- Felony directly resulting from a manner of driving.
+- Homicide by Vehicle; - A felony which is a direct result of the manner of driving.